dataclay/cli-tools/README.md

 >#### Windows Environment
 > + Windows PowerShell.
 Users should have privileges to run PowerShell scripts from the PowerShell prompt.

->#### OSX Environments
+>#### macOS Environments
 >+ Python—version 2.6 or later.
-All recent versions of OSX already come bundled with Python.
+All recent versions of macOS already come bundled with Python.
 Enter `python --version` at a new terminal prompt to verify installation—if you see a version number, Python is installed and ready.

 ### Project Requirements
 To version an After Effects project with Templater's command line interface, you should first have the following required resources within your project's working directory: